DUTIES OF A SOC TEAM

 Security Operations Centre (SOC) Team Roles and Responsibilities

 The SOC team, or Security Operations Centre, is responsible for implementing the organization’s security policies and processes, as well as maintaining and monitoring the organization’s security standards.
 The SOC team is critical from the perspective of the organization because it protects security assets, and it can be found in any size organization.
-The team maintains a watch of any questionable behavior that occurs on servers, endpoints, networks, apps, databases, websites, and other modern technologies.
+The team maintains a watch of any questionable behaviour that occurs on servers, endpoints, networks, apps, databases, websites, and other modern technologies.
 Because all security-related factors are in the hands of one team, SOC might function as a lifeline and safeguard the organization from massive losses.

 The SOC team often has a wide range of tasks, as security is the most important component in preventing data loss and other losses for the firm.
 However, the SOC team is primarily responsible for two tasks: maintaining the company’s security monitoring systems and investigating suspicious activities.